How To Add a File to Multiple Google Drive Folders

 Now you have two copies of your file – one in your Google Drive menu, and one in the destination folder.
 You can repeat this process for each folder where you want to move your file to.
 This way, you will have a copy of the same file in all the chosen folders.

-- Click on the file.
+- Right click on created shortcut file.

 If you don’t want to use the hotkey, you can also move files via the drag-and-drop method.
 You can achieve this by holding the ‘Ctrl’ button.
 If you’ve done this before, the method didn’t change.
 If you haven’t, here is a step-by-step guide: